ElektroStudios/Image-Lightness-Organizer/README.md

 ## 👌 Features

 - Calculates average image lightness based on human visual perception using the CIE L* color space rather than simple RGB averages.
-- Automatically organizes image files into lightness-based categories.
+- Non-destructive processing that safely scans top-level files within the source directory only, ignoring subfolders.
 - Creates a dedicated `@Sorted by lightness` output folder and automatically distributes image files into 10 distinct percentage-based subfolders:
   - Light 00%-10%
   - Light 10%-20%